 With more options comes more distractions, which can result in inefficiencies and unproductive behaviours.
-Oftentimes, this leads to the feeling of being overwhelmed and a loss in motivation to complete projects.
+Often, this leads to the feeling of being overwhelmed and losing motivation to complete projects.

 We all want to experience the sense that things are flowing with ease in our lives.
-Therefore, having less things to do is really the starting point.
-A lot of productivity methodologies these days focus on how we can do more with less, either in less time or with less resources.
+Therefore, having fewer things to do is the starting point.
+A lot of productivity methodologies focus on how we can do more with less, either in less time or with less resources.

 - Write down all the projects you’d like to work on or are currently working.

-- From the list above, choose the top five that you’re most interested in or is most important to you.
+- From the list above, choose the top five you’re most interested in or is most important to you.

-- Write down those five projects in a table in the left hand column.
+- Write down those five projects in a table in the left-hand column.

 - Score under each of the headings out of 10, for each of the five listed projects, how passionate you are about the project, how much experience you already have in relation to that project, how much research you’ve already done, and what your level of knowledge is for the project.